-Anyone 13 years or older from the United States, Canada, United Kingdom, and Australia can earn cash, free products, points, gift cards, and prizes for simply participating in online surveys.
+Anyone 16 years or older from the United States, Canada, United Kingdom, and Australia can earn Amazon gift cards for simply participating in online surveys.
 Based on the information you provide to SurveyClub, you will have the opportunity to join some of the largest survey companies in the world.
 And, after you join, we will continue to send the newest and best online surveys direct to your inbox!

 These companies look for consumer opinions on their products and services and rely on the unbiased opinions given in online surveys.
 Join the paid surveys and focus groups listed on SurveyClub, and share your voice with a wide range of companies on a wide variety of topics.

 Each survey that is sent to you will ask you a series of questions, and qualify you for the reward that is attached to that specific survey.
 If you match the needs of the company conducting the research, you will continue to answer more in-depth questions the product or service the company is researching.
 It's important to be truthful and honest about yourself and your lifestyle so that you qualify for as many surveys as possible and be reimbursed for your participation.

 Every company that you interact with and buy (or don't buy) their products or services wants to know what they can do to improve.
 Whether it is launching a new product or attempting to improve an existing product or service, these companies need REAL people, just like you, to tell them what they are doing well (or not so well).
 At SurveyClub we know that you, the consumer, control what products you buy, and we help you find companies that want to listen and pay for your insight!
 With more companies spending more online every day, completing paid surveys online helps you to participate in online advertising and provide immediate feedback to companies about their new initiatives.